autocrypt/autocrypt/doc/faq.rst

 Autocrypt does not offer any software downloads but supports MUA implementors to add Autocrypt support.
 Autocrypt has has no formal organization, company or funding as of February 2019.
-Autocrypt is jointly run and cared for by independent actors who typically aim at reaching consensus among each other, and who are well-known in the OpenPGP and e-mail encryption community of which they are a part of.
+Autocrypt is jointly run and cared for by independent actors who typically aim at reaching rough consensus among each other, and who are well-known in the OpenPGP and e-mail encryption community of which they are a part of.